-Sosthène Munyemana was born on 1955 in Gitarama, in Rwanda.
-He is an obstetrician gynecologist in Tumba.
+Sosthène Munyemana was born in 1955 in Gitarama, in Rwanda.
+He was an obstetrician and gynaecologist in Tumba.

-On 7 April 1994, when massacres began, thousands of Tutsi refugees fled to Butare, traditionally known for its peaceful coexistence between the different communities of the country.
-Thousands of them were murdered there.
+On 7 April 1994, when the massacres began, thousands of Tutsi refugees fled to Butare, which was traditionally known for its peaceful coexistence between the different communities of the country.

 At the end of June 1994, Munyemana fled Rwanda.
-In October 1994, he and his wife were recruited by the University of Bordeaux, where he coordinated a working group on AIDS in Rwanda.
+In October 1994, he and his wife were employed by the University of Bordeaux, where he coordinated a working group on AIDS in Rwanda.